AndresRodH/andresrodriguez.dev/src/content/posts/keycloak-react-router-6.md

 	});

 	await keycloak.init({
-		onLoad: "check-sso", // this let's us check if the user is already authenticated as soon as we initialize Keycloak
+		onLoad: "check-sso", // this lets us check if the user is already authenticated as soon as we initialize Keycloak
 		redirectUri: "http://localhost:5173", // or whatever your app's url is });